jawordpressorg/core-handbook/core/contribute/git.md

 Using the `git` cli client, you can create a patch file as follows:

 1. Clone the repository to your local machine: `$ git clone git://develop.git.wordpress.org/ /path/to/wordpress-develop`
-2. Create a working branch (it’s better not to modify `master` because this should always be the latest version of the official code).
+2. Create a working branch (it’s better not to modify `trunk` because this should always be the latest version of the official code).
 To keep your local checkout organized, it’s suggested that you use the Trac ticket number as part of your branch name, eg: `$ git checkout -b 30000-add-more-alots   `
 3. Make your modifications to the codebase.
 Stage the changes (`git add`), and commit (`git commit`).
 [The official git documentation](https://git-scm.com/docs/gittutorial) includes a tutorial on this.
-4. Use `git diff` to review the differences between your local branch and the master branch: `$ git diff master 30000-add-more-alots` †
+4. Use `git diff` to review the differences between your local branch and the trunk branch: `$ git diff trunk 30000-add-more-alots` †
 5. Once you’re ready to submit your patch to Trac, generate a patch file using `git diff`, specifying that the output should be saved in a `.diff` file.
 In general, the file name should be the ticket number you are working on with `.diff` as the extension (or `.2.diff`, `.3.diff`, etc. if there are already patches on the ticket).
-Example command: `$ git diff master 30000-add-more-alots > 30000.diff`
+Example command: `$ git diff trunk 30000-add-more-alots > 30000.diff`
 6. Upload the patch to the appropriate Trac ticket.

 ### Unit Tests